Muriel May

 Muriel Wallace May OBE (13 April 1897–11 August 1982) was a New Zealand teacher, school principal and writer.
 She was born in Dunedin, New Zealand, on 13 April 1897.

-In the 1976 New Year Honours, May was appointed an Officer of the Order of the British Empire, for services to education and literature.
+In 1953, May was awarded the Queen Elizabeth II Coronation Medal.
+In the 1976 New Year Honours, she was appointed an Officer of the Order of the British Empire, for services to education and literature.